mjbradvica/ChainStrategy/README.md

 You define a strategy by giving it a predicate based on your request object properties.

-> Note: These are executed in order so put your most constrained definitions first.
+> Note: These are executed in order, put your most constrained definitions first.

 ```csharp
 public class MyStrategyProfile : StrategyProfile<MyRequest, MyResponse>